flibbles/tw5-xml/README.md

 root directory.
 Though this makes the install local only to those specific projects.

+**Note:** If you're performing Node.js server operations using tw5-xml, you _may_ need to install some dependencies first.
+[See the documentation for more details.](https://flibbles.github.io/tw5-xml/#Node.js)

 ## How to test

 Make sure you have `tiddlywiki` available on your PATH.
 Then from the project root directory, type: